Job Interviews From Hell

 Grace asked me a few straightforward questions about my goals and aspirations.
 I was pleased to notice during the interview that she kept glancing down at my socks.

-I had taken a gamble and deliberately worn purple socks under my dress pants.
+I had taken a gamble and deliberately worn purple socks under my slacks.
 They really stood out and were completely inappropriate for the situation.
 That was the point, and when I had my opportunity, I took it.

 The question I hoped she would ask finally came.
 "Why should we hire you?"